okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-organize-configuration/main/index.md

 Use [Terraform resource modules](https://developer.hashicorp.com/terraform/language/modules/syntax) to group related resources and facilitate reuse.
 Design self-contained modules that focus on a single task or area.
 For example, when multiple Okta orgs use the same corporate branding assets, you can create a shared module that contains those assets.
 See the [Terraform article on developing modules](https://developer.hashicorp.com/terraform/language/modules/develop).

 You can write one script that works in multiple places by using input and output variables.
 For example, a script for adding groups can use a variable for the list of group names.
 You can also use variables to create shared modules for different Terraform configurations.
-See the [Terraform article on input and output variables](https://developer.hashicorp.com/terraform/language/values/variables).
+See the [Terraform section on input and output variables](https://developer.hashicorp.com/terraform/language/values).

 The benefits of modularized projects include:

 * A shared configuration for different use cases.

-* Reuse code in different contexts as part of a larger deployment architecture.
+* Code reuse in different contexts as part of a larger deployment architecture.

-* Ensure consistency across different deployments.
+* Consistency across different deployments.

-* Simplify upgrades: update a module and apply changes across all instances.
+* Simple upgrades: update a module and apply changes across all instances.

 Use modules for various types of use cases:

 * **Separate non-Okta resources from Okta resources.** Enforce clean separation of purpose by separating files into different directories, which can improve maintainability.

-* **Strategic re-use.** Consolidate configurations for different resources that contain only minor differences.
+* **Strategic reuse.** Consolidate configurations for different resources that contain only minor differences.
 Do this by creating a module that defines common resources and identical lines.
 Use Terraform input and output variables for the parts of the configuration that differ.
-For more information, see [the Terraform documentation](https://developer.hashicorp.com/terraform/language/modules/syntax).
+For more information, see [the Terraform documentation on modules](https://developer.hashicorp.com/terraform/language/modules/syntax).

 * **Organize files based on departmental needs or security requirements.** For example, create modules for different divisions with distinct security needs, such as a default configuration module and another for HIPAA compliance.